GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

   3. Indicate if you want to onboard your Internet Device to SEED and select **I'm not a robot**.

-  !> You need SEED provisioning to access SGTS resources using an Internet Device.
+  !> You need SEED provisioning to access SGTS and GCC 2.0 resources via an Internet Device.

   <kbd>![sign-up-submit](assets/images/onboarding/po-non-se/latest-po-sign-up-non-se-gsib-1.png)</kbd>